-The National Highway Traffic Safety Administration has reported that bikers without helmets are 15 percent more likely to suffer traumatic brain injuries—and roughly twice as likely to suffer fatal head injuries—after an accident than helmeted riders.
+The National Highway Traffic Safety Administration has reported that bikers without helmets are 15 percent more likely to suffer traumatic brain injuries, and roughly twice as likely to suffer fatal head injuries, after an accident than helmeted riders.

 In addition, Florida law requires riders of all ages to wear eye protection such as goggles or face shields while operating a motorcycle, even the motorcycle is equipped with a windshield.
-Sunglasses and prescription glasses or usually not considered adequate to meet the eye protection requirement.
+Sunglasses and prescription glasses are usually not considered adequate to meet the eye protection requirement.

 License Requirements for Florida Motorcyclists